Inadequate Milk Supply

 – hydration: Staying hydrated is important for both you and your baby.
 Make sure you’re drinking plenty of fluids throughout the day.

-By following the abovementioned, you will do your role in ensuring you’ve sufficient milk as it pertains to feed your baby.
+By following the abovementioned, you will do your role in ensuring you’ve sufficient milk as it pertains time to feed your baby.
 If you are not sure about anything or have any other questions, make sure to ask your doctor.
 He will be able to answer almost any question you might have.

 Previous Article